att-innovate/firework/README.md

 1. Development at this low level is not heavily documented.
 The best resource to my knowledge for community support can be found at https://rocketboards.org/.
 2. This shows you really understand how things work.
 This is especially important when working with embedded systems where bugs could not only arise from the software applicaiton, but also from incompatible system libraries, device drivers, limited system resources, misinterpreting the timing requirements of handshake signals in a bus protocol, errors in your RTL code, and differences between expected and actual behavior of HW modules to name a few.

 After having gone through the experience myself, I've developed the following list of major steps as a guideline for any type of HW acceleration work.
-The remainder of this tutorial will provide in-depth coverage of each of these steps as their own section.
+The remainder of this tutorial will provide in-depth coverage of each of these steps as their own section:

+[Talk about Arria 10, protocol buffers, overview of my project]

 #### High-level steps in building a HW-accelerated system:
-1. Understand the software you wish to accelerate
-2. Choose a development board
+1. Choose a development board
-3. Setting up your development environment (EDA software, licensing, RealVNC)
+2. Set up your development environment (EDA software, licensing, RealVNC)
+3. Understand the software you wish to accelerate
 4. Implement the FPGA peripheral (top-level I/O: ARM AMBA AXI4, Verilog, Quartus Prime, ModelSim)
 5. System integration (Qsys)
 6. Create an FPGA peripheral-aware bootable Linux image